 Are you overwhelmed by how much television is available right now?
-Do you feel like you’ve been Peak TV’d?
+Is life getting in the way of keeping up with the shows you wanna try out?
 We feel your tube-related pain.
-Here’s a handy feature that’ll help you locate the hidden gems amid the current embarrassment of small-screen riches.
+Here’s a handy feature that’ll help you locate the hidden gems in this era of Peak TV.

 NETWORK | TBS